moshix/3270BBS/README.md

 Configuration of the BBS
 ------------------------
-Add the following parameters to your **tsu.cnf** file to configure your 3270BBS.
+Add the following parameters to your **tsu.cnf** file to configure your 3270BBS.The 3270BBS application **needs* tsu.cnf to start up properly.
+So, you must create teh tsu.cnf, even if you just take the example below to get started fast.

 The following **values are just examples** and you should change them to your needs:
 ```
 # Server settings